- Only 60% of graduating seniors would pass the GED Exam

 The GED Testing Service sets the passing rate for the GED Test in all subjects.
-The minimum passing score is 145 instead of 150.
-If you have passed one or more tests, please get busy and study on the other subjects, retake the GED Ready in that test, and try again if your scores show you are ready to retake the real test.
+The minimum passing score is 145.
+If you have passed one or more of the tests, you can retake the GED Ready in that test, and try again if your scores show you are ready to retake the real test.

-GED preparation classes are held at the Sullivan Center, 206 Wilkins St., Mon-Thu from 9:00am - 1:00pm with enrichment and tutoring activities from 1:00pm to 2:30pm and Tuesday and Thursday evenings from 4:00pm - 8:00pm.
+GED preparation classes are held Monday through Thursday from 9:00 am until 12:00 pm or (1:00 pm until 4:30 pm Coming Soon).
+We are also available Monday through Wednesday evenings from 5:30 pm - 8:00 pm.
 Students can take classes to prepare for the Reading/Language Arts, Math, Science, and Social Studies tests.
-Excellent teachers work with students to assist them in passing the GED test.
+We have excellent and dedicated teachers that work with students to assist them in passing the GED test.

 NOTE: All students must be registered, tested, and have ALL FEES paid in full before attending the first class.